nherbaut/mcc/README.md

 ```

-<salt_states_repo_url> can be used to clone a git repository containing the saltstack receipes, so that the salt infrastructure is ready for the experiment.
+`salt_states_repo_url` can be used to clone a git repository at bootstrapping time containing the saltstack receipes so that the salt infrastructure is ready for the experiment.

 ## Minion templating